ostretsov/golang/README.md

 return
 ```

-In such a case error must be logged and a client should be provided with a `Reference`:
+In such case error must be logged and a client should be provided with a `Reference`:

 ```go
 logger.Error("failed to do something",